Iris Kyle: 2006–2014

 In 2006, Iris rebounded by regaining both her Ms. International and Ms. Olympia titles.
+After the 2006 Ms. Olympia, she revealed that she consults with Victor Conte.
 In 2007, she again won both Ms. International and Ms. Olympia.
-There was a bit of a controversy at the 2008 Ms. International.
-Iris was placed seventh due to noticeable site injections on her shoulders and glutes, which according to head IFBB judge, Sandy Ranalli, caused "distortions in her physique".
-After the 2008 Ms. International, on the Pro Bodybuilding Weekly Radio, when asked about why there was bumps on her shoulders and glutes, she said that "when you in the sport and you decide to take it to the league level you know those things take place".
+There was controversy at the 2008 Ms. International due to placing Iris Kyle in a tie with Betty Viana-Adkins for 7th place.
+This was Iris' worst placing since her professional debut at the 1999 Ms. International where she placed 15th place.
+This put Iris outside the top 6 posedown and any prize money.
+According to the scorecard, in rounds 1 & 2 she obtained 44 points, which would place her above Betty Pariso for 4th place, but by round 3 she garnered 65 points for a combined total of 109 points.
+Only she and Dayana Cadeau increased their points in round 3 compared to rounds 1 & 2.
+After the 2008 Ms. International, in an interview on an episode of the Pro Bodybuilding Weekly Radio talk program, when asked about why there was bumps on Iris' shoulders and glutes, which she later admitted where "noticeable site injections", she said that "when you in the sport and you decide to take it to the league level you know those things take place".
 She also stated that the bumps won't even have been an issue if she had been a male and thought she should have been placed 1st.
+Later in that same episode, according to head IFBB judge, Sandy Ranalli, she stated that Iris was placed 7th due to "distortions" in her shoulders and glutes that the other competitors didn't have.
+However, she had previously had bumps on her glutes in previous Ms. International's and Ms. Olympia's and either outright won them or placed higher than 7th place.

 Iris rebounded at the 2008 Ms. Olympia by winning the show.
 Iris went on to win both 2009 Ms. International and 2009 Ms. Olympia titles in the same year.
 At the 2010 Ms. International, Iris won her fifth Ms. International, surpassing Yaxeni Oriquen-Garcia's four Ms. International wins, becoming the most successful Ms. International champion ever.
 She has gone on to win the 2010 Ms. Olympia and 2011 Ms. International and 2011 Ms. Olympia.
 In 2012, she could not attend the 2012 Ms. International due to a leg injury.
 Iris went on to win the 2012 Ms. Olympia and regained her Ms. International title in 2013.
 In 2013, she won her ninth overall Ms. Olympia, making her the most successful female professional bodybuilder of all time.
 In 2014, she won her tenth overall Ms. Olympia title, breaking her own previous record of nine overall Ms. Olympia titles.
 After winning her tenth overall Ms. Olympia title, Iris stated that she was retiring from bodybuilding.